 *July 3–7: Camps in this week are scheduled for four days due to the Independence Day holiday;

 there will be no class on Tuesday, July 4th.
 In this week, middle school camp Parent Participation Day is on Friday 2:30-4:30.

 *Week of Independence Day: Camps in this week are scheduled for four days due to the Independence Day holiday;

 there will be no class Tuesday July 4th.
 Middle school camp Parent Participation Day is on Friday 2:30-4:30.

 DNALC COVID-19 Safety Net: The DNALC is committed to providing a safe place for hands-on science.
-Depending on prevailing circumstances and CDC and New York State Health Department guidelines, our COVID-19 Safety Net provides for distanced workstations, individual equipment, daily health surveys, and fully vaccinated instructors.
+Depending on prevailing circumstances and CDC and New York State Health Department guidelines, updates to these procedures will be incorporated for summer 2023.
 Staff and students at in-person camps must comply to Safety Net guidelines in place at the time of the camp.

 Take the Long Island Expressway (exit 41 North) or the Northern State Parkway (exit 35 North) to Route 106 North (Jericho-Oyster Bay Road).
 Take 106 north to Route 25A east.
 Make a right onto 25A and travel east for approximately four miles.
 (You will pass Cold Spring Harbor Laboratory on your left at Bungtown Road.
 DO NOT ENTER BUNGTOWN RD.
 ENTRANCE).
 Continue on 25A to the next traffic signal and bear left into the town of Cold Spring Harbor (25A is Main Street).
 Pass the shops in town.
 The Dolan DNA Learning Center is the red brick schoolhouse on the right, just past the Whaling Museum.